Uyimolo/get-qr-now/README.md

 ## Live Site

-You can access the live site at [get-qr-now.vercel.app](react-qrcode-gen.vercel.app)
+You can access the live site at [get-qr-now](get-qr-now.vercel.app)

 ## Features